ToddMcCartha/No-OCR-simple-sudoku-solver-A.I/README.md

     Cell Extraction:
-    Once the puzzle is detected, the box is divided into a 9x9 grid using nested loops to isolate each cell.
+    Once the puzzle is detected, the box is divided into a 9x9 grid using two forloops to isolate each cell.

     Digit Recognition:
     Each cell is compared against .png images (templates) of digits 0-9